danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 `RealmMovieService` is a so called `decorator`, which uses a base implementation of a protocol it implements, to extend the base implementation with its on logic.
-In this case, our `baseService` is an `AlamofireMovieService`, but the decorator shouldn't care about how the base service works, just what the protocol promises.
+In this case, our `baseService` is an `AlamofireMovieService`, but the decorator shouldn't know about how the base service works, just what the protocol promises.

 In this case, `RealmMovieService` will try to get data from the database, but at the same time, it will also try to get data from the base service.
 When the base